wouterboomsma/eigency/README.md

         del self.thisptr

     def get_matrix(self):
-        return to_numpy(self.thisptr.get_matrix())
+        return ndarray(self.thisptr.get_matrix())
 ```

 This last line contains the actual conversion.
-Note that the Eigen to
+Again, eigency has its
-Numpy direction, only a single function call to `to_numpy` is
+own version of `ndarray` (note that it is not called np.ndarray), that
-necessary.
+will take care of the conversion for you.

 Due to limitations in Cython, Eigency cannot deal with full
 Matrix/Array template specifications as return types